kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 ------------------------------------------------------------------------

 ## <a name="week01"></a>Week 1

-This is the first week of class.
+This is the first week of class, 06/16/2025 - 06/22/2025.
 It is of critical importance you read the [syllabus](https://chriskinson.com/stat385Su25), especially the Software section to download and install necessary technologies: [R](https://cran.r-project.org/), [RStudio Desktop](https://posit.co/download/rstudio-desktop/), and [Git](https://git-scm.com/downloads).
 We begin with an introductory exploration of R, RStudio, and Git.
 There are various objects in R that are foundational to our ability to program.
 Each R object has associated properties and purposes.
 These objects may be of different types and modes.
 We use R via the integrated development environment, RStudio Desktop.
 It is a helpful, user-friendly layout space for programming and creating various files.
 RStudio works with .R script files and reproducible document files such as .Rmd and can knit a reproducible document to .html and other formats.
 Git and GitHub are critical to submitting assignments in this course.
 Each student has a repo in this course that they made via following the instructions of the syllabus Software section [Step 2.
 Create a GitHub account if you don’t have one already and Sign into GitHub](https://github.com/), [Step 3.
 Click here to enroll in STAT 385 course organization and follow the steps to be setup properly in the learning management system](https://edu.cs.illinois.edu/create-gh-repo/su25_stat385).
 Each repo has a main branch, which serves as the landing page of the repo.
 We will place files into directories on the main branch of our repos.
 For example, when you complete homework01, you will submit it into the homework directory.
 Grades will be returned to students on a grades branch for the corresponding week.
 Because of the file organization on branches, it's important to learn about Git commands and how to navigate the branches.

 The following are readings which will be helpful in first learning the course material for this week.